 This mutation has knock-on effects on abstract-inferior concepts.
-The new 'company' concept is now the abstract-superior concept that instructs successively abstract-inferior 'company' concepts (such as the company limited by shares, company limited by guarantee, partnerships) all the way to the most fact-specific 'company' concepts, which are the many and varied rules of company law.
+The new notion of 'company' is now the abstract-superior concept that instructs successively abstractinferior concepts of company law (such as the company limited by share capital, the company limited by guarantee, partnerships, and so on) all the way down to the most fact-specific 'company' concepts, which are the many and varied rules of company law.
 The contractual genealogy of company law is visible today in the way in which core concepts retain informational components that are present in the conceptual structures of general contract law.
-Thus section 14 of the (UK) Companies Act 1985 establishes that the company's memorandum and articles of association, when registered, 'bind the company and its members' as a contract that is 'signed and sealed' by all of them.
-Section 309 provides that directors shall have regard in the performance of their functions to 'the interests of employees in general, as well as the interests of its members'.
-While section 14 of the Companies Act 1985 is generally recognized to be the most explicit recognition of the company law's dependence on certain general contract law concepts, while section 309 is often thought to be an anomalous, politically-inspired insertion into the body of modern company law, section 309 also has contractual roots.
-If company law emerged to regulate more effectively contractual relations between the different owners of inputs to the process of production, then in addition to provisions that protect shareholders from expropriation by managers, it is not surprising to find that rules aimed at protecting other company participants (in this case, employees) take a form derived from core company law principles.
-Thus in addition to its origins within the political system as a response to concerns, at the end of the 1970s and early 1980s, for some acknowledgement to be made of the role of employees within the corporate structure (see Wedderburn, 2001 for discussion), section 309 can also be understood as a manifestation of certain foundational principles of fiduciary law, adapted, however controversially, to the task of expressing the multi-stakeholder conception of the modern enterprise.
+Thus section 33 of the (UK) Companies Act 2006 establishes that the company's memorandum and articles of association, when registered, 'bind the company and its members' as a contract that is 'signed and sealed' by all of them.
+Section 172 of the 2006 Act provides that directors shall have regard in the performance of their functions to the interests of a range of stakeholders including employees.
+While section 33 is generally recognized to be the most explicit recognition of company law's dependence on certain general contract law concepts, section 172 and its (partial) predecessor, section 309 of the 1985 Act, are often thought to be an anomalous, politically-inspired insertions into the body of modern company law.
+But section 172 also has contractual roots.
+If company law emerged more effectively to regulate contractual relations between the different owners of inputs to the process of production, then in addition to provisions which protect shareholders from expropriation by managers, it is not surprising to find that rules aimed at protecting other company participants (including employees) take a form derived from core company law principles.
+Thus in addition to the origins of section 172 within the political system as a response to concerns, firstly at the end of the 1970s and early 1980s for some acknowledgement to be made of the role of employees within the corporate structure (see Wedderburn, 2004 for discussion), and more recently as part of the stakeholder debate initiated by the Company Law Review in the late 1990s and early 2000s (Company Law Review Steering Committee, 2000), this provision can also be understood as a manifestation of certain foundational principles of fiduciary law, adapted to the task of expressing the multi-stakeholder conception of the modern enterprise.

 This perspective also helps us to understand the distinction between mandatory and default rules as distinct processes for the self-reproduction of law.
 'Immutable' or mandatory rules can only be varied if the legal system undertakes self-production through 'formal' processes which are permeated by checks and balances aimed at preserving internal and constitutional congruence.
 Default rules, however, can be varied by the contracting parties themselves.
-Agents 'interpret' the legal rules ('reading' the background conceptual structure of the rule) and decide upon variations which would better suit their particulars of their particular transactions.
+Agents 'interpret' the legal rules ('reading' the background conceptual structure of the rule) and decide upon variations which would better suit their particular transactions.